-Section 2 - Permit required The leasable floor area must not exceed 150 square metres.
+Section 2 - Permit required The leasable floor area of the shop must not exceed 150 square metres.

-Must be located at ground floor or first floor level within the Mixed use area generally as shown on Plan 1.
+Must be located at ground floor or first floor level within the area designated Mixed use on Plan 1.

 The combined leasable floor area of all shops must not exceed 1800 square metres.